beehive-lab/TornadoVM/README.md

 }
 ```

-#### b) Kernel Parallelism
+#### b) Kernel API

-Another way to express compute-kernels in TornadoVM is via the **kernel-parallel API**.
+Another way to express compute-kernels in TornadoVM is via the **kernel API**.
 To do so, TornadoVM exposes a `KernelContext` with which the application can directly access the thread-id, allocate memory in local memory (shared memory on NVIDIA devices), and insert barriers.
 This model is similar to programming compute-kernels in OpenCL and CUDA.
 Therefore, this API is more suitable for GPU/FPGA expert programmers that want more control or want to port existing CUDA/OpenCL compute kernels into TornadoVM.

 The following code-snippet shows the Matrix Multiplication example using the kernel-parallel API: